MAPPA founder says China could dominate the anime market

 Japan – MAPPA Founder Says China Could Dominate Anime Market

 Masao Maruyama said in a recent interview with AFP News that Japanese animation studios are too focused on standard commercialization.
-Unlike in Japan, Chinese animators are constantly innovating in the market, but they are limited in their creations due to the country's severe restrictions.
+Unlike Japan, Chinese animators are always innovating in the market, but they are limited in their creations due to the country's severe restrictions.

 Check it out:

-"In Japan, people are no longer trained in animation.
-The only reason China hasn't caught up with Japan yet is because of the many restrictions placed on freedom of expression there.
-If more freedom is allowed, Japan will soon be overtaken."
+“In Japan, people are no longer trained in animation.
+The only reason China hasn't caught up with Japan yet is because of a lot of restrictions imposed on freedom of expression there.
+If more freedom is allowed, Japan will be overtaken in no time.”

-"Creating works is challenging yourself to do something new, regardless of what you've said in the past.
-This makes you selfish in a way, and it's a trait I inherited in its purest form."
+“Creating works is about challenging yourself to do something new, regardless of what you've said in the past.
+That makes you selfish in a way, and it's a trait I inherited in its purest form.”

-Chinese animation, also known as Donghua, is becoming more well-known in the market, but its creators face many limitations in the creative process, as Maruyama explains.
+Chinese animation, also known as Donghua, is becoming more well-known in the market, but its creators face many limitations in the creative process, as Maruyama points out.

 Finally, do you also believe that China can truly surpass Japan in the anime market?
 Leave your comment!